 - Develop a local suicide prevention plan and implementation strategy to prevent suicidal behavior across the lifespan and to address the goals outlined in the state's strategy, in addition to addressing local needs.
-Funding allocated to local behavioral health departments under the Mental Health Services Act can be used for the purposes of suicide prevention planning, as well as developing and implementing strategies. - Map local and regional assets across sectors to coordinate resources and align funding priorities, especially if partners have data that can demonstrate how investments in specific suicide prevention strategies could lead to improved outcomes and cost savings in other areas, such as emergency services and healthcare savings.
+Funding allocated to local behavioral health departments under the Mental Health Services Act can be used for the purposes of suicide prevention planning, as well as developing and implementing strategies. - Map local assets across sectors to coordinate resources and align funding priorities, especially if partners have data that can demonstrate how investments in specific suicide prevention strategies could lead to improved outcomes and cost savings in other areas.
 Assets may be programs or features of the community, such as safe and welcoming community spaces, parks, or centers.
-Assets can be mobilized through planning processes that identify often underutilized community strengths, such as Asset-Based Community Development strategies.24 - Document the roles and responsibilities of each partner, and any data or funding streams associated with each partner and their affiliation.
+Assets can be mobilized through planning processes that identify often underutilized community strengths, such as Asset-Based Community Development strategies. - Document the roles and responsibilities of each partner, and any data or funding streams associated with each partner and their affiliation.
 Each partner has a role to play, and all partners bring potential for innovating common practices. - Identify opportunities to integrate suicide prevention strategies into services already being delivered through local settings, systems, and programs.
-For example, train community health workers to recognize warning signs of suicide and equip them with resources to directly connect people at risk to care or crisis services. - Leverage partnerships through a coalition (see Goal 1) to identify shared prevention goals across diverse settings and communities, such as education, child welfare, social services, health care, and justice settings.
+For example, train community health workers to recognize warning signs of suicide and equip them with resources to encourage people to follow safe storage practices - such as how to dispose of unused medications - and directly connect people at risk to care or crisis services. - Leverage partnerships through a coalition (see Goal 1) to identify shared prevention goals across diverse settings and communities, such as education, child welfare, social services, health care, and justice settings.
 These partners may have shared goals with suicide prevention for reducing risk and increasing protective factors, such as creating safe and active communities to reduce social isolation.
 All can be leveraged to reduce suicidal behavior and meet other goals for health and wellness promotion.